395t/review-assignments/_summaries/jaegle2021perceiver_2.md

   * Top-1 validation accuracy (in %) on Model-Net40.
 PointNet++ uses extra geometric features and other techniques not used in the blue models.

 ## TL;DR
-* Uses iterative attention
+* Uses iterative asymmetric cross-attention to decouple network depth from input size allowing for large networks
-* Is a multimodal architecture
+* Motivated to be a generalisable architecture - and thus, Is a multimodal architecture
-* Performs competitively against specialised models.
+* Performs competitively against specialised models with inductive biases baked in.